 4 hours of Clinical field experience required. \$125 Teacher Education Program fee is charged.
-Prerequisites Admission to the Teacher Education Program.
-Semester Offered Semester Offered Offered fall semester.

-ELE 457: Assessment: Reading Diagnosis and Remediation
+ELE 457 : Assessment: Reading Diagnosis and Remediation

 A study of the diagnostic-prescriptive approach to the teaching of reading (grades PreK-5).
 Special emphasis is placed on understanding and utilizing various diagnostic instruments and implementing remedial techniques.

-Credits: Credits 3 Notes: Notes 10 hours of clinical field experience required. \$125 Teacher Education Program fee is charged.
-Prerequisites: Prerequisites Admission to the Teacher Education Program.
+Admission to the Teacher Education Program.
 Successful completion of ELE 353 with a C or better.
-Semester Offered: Semester Offered Offered fall semester.